Ask any CTO about their top priorities with a cloud migration, and we guarantee security will be on that list.

 Understand your requirements before you migrate in order to make appropriate decisions about what and how to migrate and where you may need a hybrid setup temporarily.

-7. Take advantage of Atlassian Access
+7. Take advantage of Atlassian Guard

-Atlassian Access allows you to connect Cloud to your existing identity provider – you can find the list of accepted identity providers here.
+Atlassian Guard allows you to connect Cloud to your existing identity provider – you can find the list of accepted identity providers here.
 This means there’s no operational learning curve for your user management experience (you manage users just like you always have!).
 That’s one less thing for your admins to learn and worry about and one more step toward a secure migration.

 And if your identity provider isn’t listed, there are other options available.
 You can still connect your IDP with our APIs as we follow the standard SCIM protocol for user provisioning.
 Or, Okta has a connector for on-prem IDPs to connect to Atlassian Cloud.
-And if you’re only using Okta for Access, Okta is free!
+And if you’re only using Okta for Guard, Okta is free!

 8. Think about the big picture